 For simplicity's sake, we will just append the new information to the Notes field.

 1. Still in the Customer Form screen, find the Submit button, and go into its Click Event.

-2. Add in an action before the Action Sets that creates the Activity and the Opportunity.
-Hover over Enable/Disable Controls and select ⊕ (plus) to add an action below.
+2. Add in an action before the Call Routine actions that creates the Customer, Activity and the Opportunity.
+Hover over Enable/Disable Controls and select ⊕ (plus) to add an action after it.

 3. Search for Character Function and add it.

 4. Configure the Character Function to append the new fields to the Notes field.
 This is done using the Join fuction and then storing the result back in the Notes field.
 In the below image, I also put in some header text.

 5. Before closing this action set, make sure your Character Functions action is properly configured and above the Call Routines for Customer, Activity, and Opportunity.